3 Resume Ideas For Getting A Job For Which You’re Not Fully Qualified

 I’m talking about viewing your experience with the same lens that a great tax accountant views your bank statements – that is, looking for opportunities to “claim” every bit of relevant experience and ensure that every result which you mention jumps off the page to make you look like a high performer.

-90% of people have project management experience, but I rarely see it on a resume (unless talking to a bone fide PM).
+90% of people have project management experience, but I rarely see it on a resume (unless talking to a bona fide PM).

 Being a good project manager requires advanced leadership skill, yet I see it shrugged off, as “just part of my job”.